 The next part of Altium’s intelligent framework involves the opening of a blank schematic sheet through the Schematic Editor.
 Adding a schematic to your project changes the project file and takes your design to the next level.
 Everything within the Schematic Editor fulfills the intelligent framework concept by giving the capability to add document options such as color and sheet size.

 Utilize Unified Design to Yield Intuitive, Integrated Results

 Another part of the Altium’s intelligent framework involves wiring up the circuit.
-You can create the connectivity between the components of your circuit by using the tools accessible through the Altium Designer Active Bar.
-After connecting your components, identify the nets for your design and assign names with the net labels.
-In the Altium Designer environment, the net labels also create connectivity between two separate points on the same schematic sheet.
+You can create the connectivity between the pins and components of your circuit by using the tools accessible through the Altium Designer Active Bar.
+After connecting your components, identify the nets for your pin layout design and assign names with the net labels.
+In the Altium Designer environment, the net labels also create connectivity between two separate points on the same circuit layout and schematic sheet.
 Altium Designer also uses ports to establish connectivity between two separate points on different sheets and power ports to create connectivity between all sheets.

 - Learn more about avoiding slowness with integrated and netlist data flows

 - Learn more about sending complete documentation files

 Altium recognizes that the power of a schematic rests within its ability to give information about the electrical connectivity of a circuit.
 You can use this power more effectively by compiling the schematic design within Altium Designer.
 When you compile the schematic, Altium Designer builds an internal, comprehensive connectivity map of the design.
 A compiled schematic includes detailed information about all components and all nets.
 In addition, compiling the schematic allows you to verify the design with design and electrical rules and checks.